What will I study?

 Participants who successfully complete this course will seek positions as tour guides employed directly or on a freelance basis with tour operators and tour guide companies.

-QQI Level 6 Special Purpose Award in Regional Tour Guiding (6S20233)
+QQI Level 6 Special Purpose Award Certificate in Regional Tour Guiding (6S20233)

 There are no fees payable on this course.
 All materials and books are provided.